Old Parliament building sentinel of time, repository of India's democracy

 The government on Wednesday listed a special discussion on the Parliament's 75-year journey, starting from the Samvidhan Sabha, on the first day of the five-day session beginning on September 18.

-The session is likely to see the proceedings of Parliament move from the old building to the new complex in its vicinity.
+The session will see the proceedings of Parliament move from the old building to the new complex in its vicinity.

 Prime Minister Narendra Modi inaugurated the new complex on May 28 and expressed hope that it would become a cradle of empowerment, igniting dreams and nurturing them into reality.

-Several MPs and people from different walks of life, including celebrities, had praised the construction of the new complex when it was inaugurated.
+Several ruling party MPs and people from different walks of life, including celebrities, had praised the construction of the new complex when it was inaugurated.

 Once legislative businesses move into the new state-of-the-art building, India will, in many ways, turn a page.